faiyyazs/flutter_registration_form/README.md

 ### About App

-A simple Flutter Registration Form Application to demonstrate the usage for MVVM design pattern using ChangeNotifiers, RxDart, Providers (Dependency Injection),Retrofit-Dio & isolation of UI, business logic and data sources.
+A simple Flutter Registration Form Application to demonstrate the usage for MVVM design pattern using ChangeNotifiers, RxDart, Providers (Dependency Injection),Retrofit-Dio along with Test Cases & isolation of UI, business logic and data sources.

+The application demonstrates the best practices which can be adopted in flutter application development to avoid code maintaince issues overtime.

 ### Components Used
 -  [MVVM Architecture](https://developer.android.com/jetpack/arch/) - Robust, testable, and maintainable app with classes for managing your UI component lifecycle and handling data persistence.